Mitigation Research

 What are the key uncertainties and open questions?

-Our key uncertainties relate to the ability of specific clean firm technologies to mature and reduce in cost quickly, and the political environment that could dictate the likelihood of policy solutions and additional barriers to clean energy deployment.
+Our key uncertainties relate to the ability of specific clean firm technologies to mature and reduce in cost quickly, and to the political environment that could shape the likelihood of policy solutions and introduce additional barriers to clean energy deployment.

 What is the bottom line, and what are the next steps?

 The findings in this report will inform the grantmaking strategy for the Giving Green Fund and our list of Top Climate Nonprofits.
-We plan to continue to explore other potential major challenges to unleashing clean energy in the U.S. that are not yet covered in this report.
-Therefore, donors interested in progressing this work can choose to donate directly to the Giving Green Fund.
+We plan to continue exploring other potential major challenges to the U.S. clean energy transition that are not yet covered in this report.
+Therefore, donors interested in advancing this work can donate directly to the Giving Green Fund.

 This is a non-partisan analysis (study or research) and is provided for educational purposes.